-The designated hotline center(s) shall have the authority to deploy crisis and outgoing services, including mobile crisis teams, and coordinate access to crisis receiving and stabilization services or other local resources as appropriate and consistent with any guidelines and best practices that may be established by the .
+The designated 988 Lifeline center(s) shall have the authority to deploy crisis and outgoing services, including mobile crisis teams, and coordinate access to crisis receiving and stabilization services or other local resources as appropriate and consistent with any guidelines and best practices that may be established by the 988 Lifeline.

 To facilitate the ongoing care needs of persons contacting 988, the State or related public health authority shall assure active collaborations and coordination of service linkages between the designated center(s), mental health and substance use disorder treatment providers, local Community Mental Health Centers (including Certified Community Behavioral Health Clinics and Community Behavioral Health Centers), mobile crisis teams, and community-based as well as hospital emergency departments and inpatient psychiatric settings, establishing formal agreements and appropriate information sharing procedures where appropriate.

-The State or related public health authority shall assure active collaborations and coordination of service linkages between the designated center(s) and crisis receiving and stabilization services for individuals accessing the 988 suicide prevention and behavioral health crisis hotline through appropriate information sharing regarding availability of services. publicassure active shall business owners, neighborhood leaders, and commission members).
+The State or related public health authority shall assure active collaborations and coordination of service linkages between the designated center(s) and crisis receiving and stabilization services for individuals accessing the 988 Suicide & Crisis Lifeline through appropriate information sharing regarding availability of services.

+The State of XXXXX related behavioral health authority shall work to build collaboration between and among the designated center(s) and key community stakeholders (residents, community groups, peer organizations, faith organizations, business owners, neighborhood leaders, and commission members).

-The [State mental health, public health, disability services, or behavioral health agency], having primary oversight of suicide prevention and crisis service activities and essential coordination with designated 988 hotline center(s), shall work in concert with the NSPL, and VCL, and other SAMHSA-approved networks for the purposes of ensuring consistency of public messaging about 988 services.
+The [State mental health, public health, disability services, or behavioral health agency], having primary oversight of suicide prevention and crisis service activities and essential coordination with designated 988 Lifeline center(s), shall work in concert with the 988 Lifeline, VCL, and other SAMHSA-approved networks for the purposes of ensuring consistency of public messaging about 988 services.

-The designated hotline center(s) shall meet the requirements set forth by NSPLfor serving at-risk and specialized populations as identified by the Substance Abuse and Mental Health Services Administration including, but not be limited to, LGBTQ+ minorities rural individuals, veterans, American Indians, Alaskan Natives, and other high-risk populations as well as those with co-occurring substance use; provide culturally competent care; and include training requirements and policies for transferring a 988 contact to an appropriate specialized center or subnetworks within the NSPL network.
+The designated 988 Lifeline center(s) shall meet the requirements set forth by 988 Lifeline program for serving at-risk and specialized populations as identified by the SAMHSA including, but not be limited to, LGBTQIA+ individuals, children, youth and young people, , racially, ethnically, and linguistically diverse populations, rural individuals, veterans, American Indians, Alaskan Natives, and other high-risk populations as well as those with co-occurring substance use; provide culturally and linguistically competent care; and include training requirements and policies for transferring a 988 contact to an appropriate specialized center or subnetworks within the 988 Lifeline network.

-The designated hotline center(s) must provide follow-up services to individuals accessing the 9-8-8 suicide prevention and behavioral health crisis services hotline consistent with guidance and policies established by the NSPL.
+The designated hotline center(s) must provide follow-up services to individuals accessing the 988 Suicide & Crisis Lifeline consistent with guidance and policies established by the 988 Lifeline program.

-The [State mental health, public health, disability services, or behavioral health agency], having primary oversight of suicide prevention and crisis service activities and essential coordination shall provide an annual report of the 9-8-8 suicide prevention and mental health crisis hotline usage and the services provided to the [state legislature/general assembly] and to the Substance Abuse and Mental Health Services Administration.
+The [State mental health, public health, disability services, or behavioral health agency], having primary oversight of suicide prevention and crisis service activities and essential coordination shall provide an annual report of the 988 Suicide & Crisis Lifeline’s usage and the services provided to the [state legislature/general assembly] and to SAMHSA.

 SECTION 2.
 BE IT ALSO ENACTED BY THE GENERAL ASSEMBLY OF XXXXX that the State of XXXXX shall provide onsite response services to crisis contacts utilizing State and/or locally funded Mobile Crisis Teams (MCTs):

-Mobile Crisis Teams shall be (1) jurisdiction-based behavioral health teams including licensed or credentialed behavioral health professionals, paraprofessionals, and including peers, and/or (2) behavioral health teams embedded in Emergency Medical Services (EMS) and including individuals with lived experience.
+Mobile Crisis Teams shall be (1) jurisdiction-based behavioral health teams including licensed or credentialed behavioral health professionals, paraprofessionals, and including individuals with lived experience, and/or (2) behavioral health teams embedded in Emergency Medical Services (EMS) and including individuals with lived experience.

-Mobile Crisis Teams shall (1) collaborate with local first responder and behavioral health agencies and (2) include licensed behavioral health professionals and individuals with lived experience, and (3) may include police as co-responders with behavioral health teams only as needed to respond in high-risk situations that cannot be managed without law enforcement as defined in protocols by the 988/911 committee.
+Mobile Crisis Teams shall (1) collaborate with local first responder and behavioral health agencies and (2) include licensed or credentialed behavioral health professionals and individuals with lived experience, and (3) may include police as co-responders with behavioral health teams only as needed to respond in high-risk situations that cannot be managed without law enforcement as defined in protocols by the 988/911 committee.